brandonleboeuf/trailBlazers/README.md

 ### Making It Production Ready

-Moving this intro production, I would incorporate [Moment.js](https://momentjs.com/) or [date.fns](https://date-fns.org/) to handle time-zones, as time-zone differences are notorious for complicating time conversion as well as accounting for daylight-savings time.
+Moving this into production, I would incorporate [Moment.js](https://momentjs.com/) or [date.fns](https://date-fns.org/) to handle time-zones, as time-zone differences are notorious for complicating time conversion as well as accounting for daylight-savings time.

-I would like to make this configurable in order to increase or decrease the amount of future games that are displayed.
+I would make the amount of upcoming games be configurable to allow the user to set the number of games being displayed.